Selena Gomez Looks ‘Exhausted’ As She Arrives In Atlanta: Trouble In Paradise?

 — Stalk Celebs (@stalkcelebs_) March 2, 2017

-The singer arrived at the Atlanta airport wearing white sneakers, grey tracksuit pants and a powder blue coat by Karl Lagerfield (which you, too, can buy for $757).
-Whereas the Selena Gomez we know and love is usually fabulous and glamorous in every way all day every day.
-So seeing her makeup-less and sleepy does not happen very often.
+The singer arrived at the Atlanta airport wearing white sneakers, gray tracksuit pants, and a powder blue coat by Karl Lagerfield (which you, too, can buy for $757).
+Whereas the Selena Gomez we know and love is usually fabulous and glamorous in every way all day every day, seeing her makeup-less and sleepy does not happen very often.

-Some have speculated that Serena is maybe not as happy in her relationship with 27-year-old as she says.
+Some have speculated that Selena is maybe not as happy in her relationship with 27-year-old singer The Weeknd as she says.

 Selena Gomez arrived at Atlanta airport looking sleepy in baby blue outfit pic.twitter.com/AcXlPYkLLF